 The SST is overseen by the Director of Student Support and includes academic learning specialists in Grades 1-8.

-Support and enrichment offered by the specialists includes:
+Support offered by specialists may include:

 - Mathematics skills